It is clear we are facing not only a health crisis but also an economic crisis.

 And developing resources to providing real-world solutions to the enormous challenges faced by our small businesses as they re-open, bring their employees back, reestablish their supply chain, and regain their customer base.
 We will continue to be the strongest advocates for businesses in the 757.
 We are unapologetic and laser-focused on issues that matter most to them.

 Together we will defeat the common enemy and overcome the fear and hurdles of re-opening because it’s what Hampton Roads does best.
 It’s time to pivot to the positive.

 Bryan K. Stephens Robert S. McKenna

-President & CEO
+President & CEO President & CEO

 Hampton Roads Chamber Virginia Peninsula Chamber of Commerce